by Ashis Pati

 For data, we use the student performance recordings obtained from the Florida All-State auditions.
 Each performance is rated by experts along 4 different criteria: a) Musicality, b) Note Accuracy, c) Rhythmic Accuracy, and d) Tone Quality.
-Moreover, we consider two categories of students at different proficiency levels are considered: a) Symphonic Band and, b) Middle School and design separate experiments for each category.
-Three instruments were considered: Alto Saxophone, Bb Clarinet and Flute.
+Moreover, we consider two categories of students at different proficiency levels: a) Symphonic Band and, b) Middle School and design separate experiments for each category.
+Three instruments are considered: Alto Saxophone, Bb Clarinet and Flute.

 The models are trained to predict the ratings (which are normalized between 0 and 1) given by the experts.
 As baseline, we use a Support Vector Regression based model (SVR-BD) which relies on standard and hand-crafted features extracted from the audio signal.
 More details about the baseline model can be found in our previous blog post.
 The performance of the models at this regression task is summarized as the plot in Figure 6.
 The coefficient of determination (R2) is used as the evaluation metric (higher is better).

 The results clearly show that the DNN based models outperform the baseline model across all 4 assessment criteria.
 In fact, the DNN models perform the best for the Musicality criterion which is arguably the most abstract and is hard to define.
 In the absence of a clear definition, it is indeed difficult to design features to describe musicality.
 The success of the DNN models at modeling this criterion is, thus, extremely encouraging.

 Another interesting observation is that the pitch contour based model (PC-FCN) outperforms every other model for the Symphonic Band students.
 This could indicate that the high-level melodic information encoded by the pitch contour is important to assess students at a higher proficiency level since one would expect that the differences between individual students would be finer.
 The same is not true for Middle School students where the best models use the Mel-Spectrogram as the input.